Dynamic virtual ecosystems as a tool for detecting large-scale responses of biodiversity to environmental and land-use change: Methods

-The number of individuals of a particular species that are born or die in each timestep are drawn from a poisson and binomial distribution respectively, with the expected number of births per adult and probability of death as $R_b$ and $P_d$, respectively (equations \ref{eq:births} and \ref{eq:deaths}).
+For each plant species, the number of individuals dying and the number of seeds produced at each time step is drawn from a Poisson and a binomial distribution, respectively, with the expected number of seeds per adult plant and probability of death during a time period of $\delta t$ as $R_{b,s}$ and $1-\exp(-P_{d,s})$, respectively (Equations \ref{eq:births} and \ref{eq:deaths}).

-where $pop(t, X)$ is the size of the population of a species at time $t$ and grid location $X$.

-$R_b$ and $P_d$ depend on fixed expected birth and death rates, $b$ and $d$, in a suitable environment with adequate resources, moderated by the availability of resource in the habitat and environmental suitability, $B_e$ and $D_e$ (see equations \ref{eq:ratebirth} and \ref{eq:probdeath}).
+where $R_{b,s}$ and $P_{d,s}$ depend on expected rates of seed production and death rates, $b_s$ and $d_s$, in a suitable environment with adequate resources, moderated by the resource availability and environmental suitability via $B_{e,s}$ and $D_{e,s}$:

+In the expressions for $B_{e,s}$ and $D_{e,s}$ (Equations \ref{eq:birthenergy} and \ref{eq:deathenergy}, respectively), the last terms describe the effects of resource competition on each species, which depends on the ratios of resource $i$, $K_i(t,X)$, to the total of resource $i$ used by all individuals of all species in the grid cell, $E_i(t, X)$ ($= \sum_{s = 1}^{S}{\epsilon_{s,i} \times pop_s(t, X)}$, where $s$ denotes the species and $\epsilon_{s,i}$ is the $i$-th resource requirement of species $s$).
+Here we assume there is a total of $S$ species and $R$ resources.
+Resource $K_i(X,t)$ is determined from resource (e.g. sunlight, water, etc.) data input into the model and is not affected by population abundance.
+There are no advantages when more resource is available than individuals to consume it.

-$B_e$ and $D_e$ act as penalty terms that depend on a species' raw resource requirements, as well as the ratio of total resource available, $K(X)$, to total resource used by all individuals in the grid square, $E(t, X)$. $K(X)$ does not change because we assume the resource is replenished at each time step.
-A species requiring more resources will give birth less often, but also live longer; a relationship present in many real-life species, including plants \citep{Reich2001}(Figure \ref{fig:epsilon}).
-This process will also be modulated by how suited a species is to its environment, with those more mismatched facing decreased ability to reproduce and higher mortality through the adjusted resource requirement, $\epsilon^\prime$.
-These dynamics are captured in the equations \ref{eq:birthenergy} and \ref{eq:deathenergy}.
+Species requiring high levels of resources reproduce less often, but also live longer, as observed in many species including plants \citep{Reich2001} (Figure \ref{fig:nichewidth}A), and reflected in the first terms in Equations \ref{eq:birthenergy} and \ref{eq:deathenergy}.
+This process is also modulated by fitness of a species in its environment (second terms in Equations \ref{eq:birthenergy} and \ref{eq:deathenergy}), with those more mismatched facing decreased ability to reproduce and higher mortality through adjusted resource requirements, $\chi_{i,s}$.
+For $R$ resources and $1$ environmental variable, then combined with resource competition, the above dynamics are captured in Equations \ref{eq:birthenergy} and \ref{eq:deathenergy}.

-where $\frac{\epsilon}{\bar\epsilon}$ denotes the normalised raw resource requirements of any particular species and $\chi$ is the resource requirement penalty for mismatch (Equations \ref{resourcereq} and \ref{resourcefunc}), $E(t, X)$ is the summed resource used by all individuals in grid cell $X$, i.e. $E(t, X) = \sum_{s = 1}^{S}{\epsilon_s \times pop_s(t, X)}$, where subscript $s$ denotes the species.
-Here, $\lambda$ and $\tau$ are fixed parameters for the importance of resource requirements and the trait-environment relationship on birth-death.
-In the absence of data to fit these parameters, they were tuned for these simulations to give plausible results.
-Here $\lambda =1$ and $\tau = 0.001$.